logzio/logz-docs/_source/user-guide/infrastructure-monitoring/p8s-importing-dashbds.md

 To enable easy migration, we created a Python [script](https://github.com/logzio/grafana-dashboard-migration-tool) to bulk upload your Grafana dashboards to our platform.

-{:.info-box.note.notes}
+###### Notes

-+ Bulk import is supported for Grafana version 6 and above.
+- Bulk import is supported for Grafana version 6 and above.

-  + Dashboards that include annotations, notification endpoints, and other  external resources are imported without these resources during bulk  import.
+- Dashboards that include annotations, notification endpoints, and other  external resources imported without these resources during bulk  import.

-  + Custom selection of dashboards is not possible with bulk import.
-All  your dashboard folders are imported to a single folder within Logz.io.
+- Custom selection of dashboards is not possible with bulk import.
+All  your dashboard folders imported to a single folder within Logz.io.

-  * Grafana dashboards with schema version 14 or lower that include "row"  objects are not uploaded: You will receive a warning in the logs.
-We  recommend that you update your dashboard schema to the latest version.
+- Grafana dashboards with schema version 14 or lower that include "row"  objects are not aded: You will receive a warning in the logs.
+We  recommend that you update your dashboard ma to the latest version.

-  * The`p8s_logzio_name` variable is not added to panel queries that don't  include filtering: You will receive a warning in the logs.
+- The`p8s_logzio_name` variable is not added to panel queries that don't  include filtering: will receive a warning in the logs.

-  * Some panel types are not supported by the Logz.io platform.
-If your  dashboard includes an unsupported panel type, you will receive a warning  in the logs.
-You may experience some issues while the panel renders in  Logz.io.
+- Some panel types are not supported by the Logz.io platform.
+If your  dashboard includes an pported panel type, you will receive a warning  in the logs.
+You may experience some issues le the panel renders in  Logz.io.

 ####  Bulk dashboard import procedure